Pantasilea/Fontaine/README.md

 ## Building

 To build the program, you can copy-paste the source folder (which contains only .h, .hpp and .cpp files) to your desired location and build the program with your preferred build environment.
-The only extra thing you must do is to tell your preferred build environment to include the libpng header files and link the libpng library files (just as if you were making a new project that will use libpng); this is because I used vcpkg to get libpng and I programmed Fontaine in Visual Studio so for me including png.h just works.
+The only extra thing you must do is to tell your preferred build environment to include your own copy of the header files of FreeType (2.13.3) and libpng (1.6.50) and link your own copy of their corresponding library files.
+This is because I used vcpkg to obtain FreeType and libpng, and I use Visual Studio so for me including their header files and building the project just works.